This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - 3 Eggs

-- Combine milk and 2 tablespoons of butter in a saute pan and warm over medium heat.
+- Combine milk and 2 tablespoons (30 g) of butter in a saute pan and warm over medium heat.
 The mixture should become hot to the touch but should not be boiling.

 - Add the yeast and sugar and allow to sit for about 10 minutes (the yeast should begin to react and become frothy).

-- Pour 1 Tablespoon of oil on your hands and continue to kneed for about 5 minutes.
+- Pour 1 Tablespoon of oil on your hands and continue to knead for about 5 minutes.

 - Place the dough in a greased and covered bowl and allow to sit for about 45 minutes (until the dough has doubled in size).

-- In the mean time, combine the cheeses together in a bowl and set aside.
+- In the meantime, combine the cheeses in a bowl and set aside.

-- When the dough has risen, remove it from the bowl and kneed on a floured surface for about 10 minutes.
+- When the dough has risen, remove it from the bowl and knead on a floured surface for about 10 minutes.

 - Cut the dough into 2 equal parts.